UniMath/agda-unimath/src/primitives/floats.lagda.md

 ## Idea

+The `Float` type represents
+{{#concept "IEEE754 floats" WD="floating point" WDID=Q117879 Agda=Float}}.
+Agda
-The `Float` type represents IEEE754 floats.
-Agda provides primitive functions to manipulate them.
-Floats can be written as usual, using dots as separators, e.g.
+provides primitive functions to manipulate them.
+Floats can be written as in usual programming languages, using dots as separators, e.g. `3.14`.
-`3.14`.

 ## Definitions